Orientation and Student Success Skills

 Variations in Health I

-This introductory course provides the learner with the foundations of disease and illness across the lifespan.
-Learners will gain an understanding of pathophysiological alterations of body systems.
+This introductory course provides the student with the foundations of disease and illness across the lifespan. students will gain an understanding of pathophysiological alterations of body systems.
 Nursing management of disease and illness across the lifespan with an emphasis on interventions and treatment is also discussed.
 Cultural diversity in healing practices will be explored as well as the incorporation of evidenced informed practice.

 Integrated Nursing Practice I

-This course emphasizes the art and science of nursing, focusing on the development of basic nursing care and assessment.
-Learners will apply nursing knowledge through the practice of clinical decision making, nursing assessment skills, and nursing interventions aimed at the promotion of health, independence, and comfort.
-Classroom, laboratory,simulation, and other practice experiences will assist learners to integrate theory from other Level One courses.
+This course emphasizes the art and science of nursing, focusing on the development of basic nursing care and assessment. students will apply nursing knowledge through the practice of clinical decision making, nursing assessment skills, and nursing interventions aimed at the promotion of health, independence, and comfort.
+Classroom, laboratory,simulation, and other practice experiences will assist students to integrate theory from other Level One courses.

 Consolidated Practice Experience I